GBrachetta/boilerplate-django/README.md

 7. If you prefer to manage your virtual environment without pipenv, you can install the requirements in your virtual environment by making use of the `requirements.txt` file provided by running `pip install -r requirements.txt`.

-8. Change the name of the app to one of your liking by running
+8. Change the name of the project to one of your liking by running

-    `python manage.py rename current-app-name new-app-name`
+    `python manage.py rename <current-project-name> <new-project-name>`

-    > (takes two arguments)

 9. Run (if necessary) `python manage.py collectstatic`.